 Moreover, there is some evidence to suggest that inquiry based approaches may be better at developing a fundamental understanding of some subject areas, such as science.

-Inquiry based learning at the New School is used within various contexts, but the most important is the “Arc”, a process which takes place over the course of a trimester.
-Students will generally complete 3 arcs over the course of the year.
+Inquiry based learning at the New School is used within various contexts, the most important of which is the “Arc”, a process which takes place over a trimester; students generally complete 3 arcs over the course of year.
 Inquiry is given dedicated time, but other subjects will also reference the inquiry arc.

 - Animal locomotion